opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 The first part describes the compatibility artifact manifest.

-The second part focus on how the compatibility requirements to be described in flat format, including image selection and validation.
+The second part focuses on how the compatibility requirements are to be described in a flat format, including metadata attributes for image selection and validation.

-The third part provides some examples for easy to follow the ideas.
+The third part provides some examples to make it easy to follow these ideas.

 The fourth part discusses how the compatibility spec collaborates with NFD community.